igsr/gca_1000genomes_website/_faq/are-there-any-fasta-files-containing-1000-genomes-variants-or-haplotypes.md

   - where-most-recent-release
 ---

 We do not provide FASTA files annotated for 1000 Genomes variants.
-You can create such a file with a [VCFtools](http://vcftools.github.io/) perl script called [vcf-consensus](http://vcftools.github.io/perl_module.html#vcf-consensus).
+You can create such a file with a [VCFtools](http://vcftools.github.io/) Perl script called [vcf-consensus](http://vcftools.github.io/perl_module.html#vcf-consensus).

 An example set of command lines would be: